js216/mp135_boot/README.md

   executable with the correct header file required by the boot ROM

-- `uart_boot`: Jupyter notebook implementing all the commands used by the device boot ROM to write an executable to the internal SRAM of the device.
+- `uart_boot`: Jupyter notebook implementing all the commands used by the device boot ROM to write an executable to the internal SRAM of the device

 - `blink_noide`: "Blink" program done without an IDE, compiled using arm-gcc with a simple Makefile

-- `ddr_test`: Initialize DDR3L memory, fill it with pseudorandom bits, and confirm that reading from the memory returns the same bit sequence.
+- `ddr_test`: Initialize DDR3L memory, fill it with pseudorandom bits, and confirm that reading from the memory returns the same bit sequence

-- `sd_to_ddr`: Initialize SD card and DDR memory, then copy program from SD to DDR and execute it.
+- `sd_to_ddr`: Initialize SD card and DDR memory, then copy program from SD to DDR and execute it

 - `blink_ddr`: Same as `blink_noide`, but linked to run out of RAM

+- `linux_boot`: (Work in progress!)
+Load a DTB and compressed kernel image to DDR and run it

 ### Author